redmica/redmine_issues_panel/README.md

 * Filter and group issues with custom queries
 * Drag and drop to change status
 * Update issues via the context menu
+* Add a new Issue from the panel

 ## Install